Dog Bug Out Bag | 14 Essential Items

 A perfect dog bug out loadout doesn’t exist- what is right for you depends on your pup and your risk tolerance.
 That said, we have as close to perfect of a starting point for you: our definitive dog bug out bag checklist.

-Our checklist is available as both a pdf download and as a Google Sheet/Excel file where you can check off items yourself, and even add and subtract items from the checklist.
+Our checklist is available as both a PDF download and as a Google Sheets/Excel file where you can check off items yourself, and even add and subtract items from the checklist.

 If you are looking for the simplest way to print and use the checklist above, download our printable PDF version.
 It is one page long on 8.5″ x 11″ paper if you reduce the margins to 0.5″.
 This BOB PDF makes gathering and tracking your pup’s gear extremely easy.
 Once you open the dog BOB PDF checklist in your browser, you can either print it directly or save it through your browser.